ticketonrails/ruby-sdk/README.md

 				]
 	}

-email, subject and body are required. if date is not speficied the current EPOCH time will be used. html indicates if the message body is plain text or HTML.
+email, subject and body are required. if date is not specified the current EPOCH time will be used.
+HTML indicates if the message body is plain text or HTML.

 * attachment: 1 file can be specified in the request.
 Your POST request's Content-Type should be set to multipart/form-data with the attachments parameter.

 Response: json response with the associated ticket id.